-Can project sites or advising sites be migrated?
+Can project sites be migrated?

 Yes.
-However, in the migration reguest tool (canvasmigrate.durhamtech.edu), project and advising sites do NOT appear in the dropdown selection list and are not available for you to select.
-At your request, we can add specific sites to the dropdown list, so you will be able to select and request to migrate them.
+However, in the migration reguest tool (canvasmigrate.durhamtech.edu), project sites do NOT appear in the dropdown selection list and are not be available for you to select.
+At your request, we can add specific project sites to the dropdown list, so you will be able to select and request to migrate them.

-NOTE: Project or advising sites you choose to migrate will be deducted from your overall quota, same as regular "courses".
+NOTE: Project sites you choose to migrate will be deducted from your overall quota, same as regular "courses".